-The Animation major is a visual arts program focused on the creation of 2-D and 3-D art and animation for film, television, visual effects, and virtual production.
-To be successful, students must enter the program with a strong aesthetic ability and a passion for creating visual art using both traditional and digital media.
-As part of the application for admission into the Animation major, Champlain College requires a portfolio consisting of seven or more works of art, submitted in five separate files.
+The Animation major is a visual arts program that focuses on the creation of 2D and 3D art and animation for film, television, visual effects, and virtual production.
+To be successful, students must enter the program with strong aesthetic skills and a passion for creating visual art using both traditional and digital media.
+As part of the application for admission to the Animation major, Champlain College requires a portfolio consisting of seven or more works of art submitted in five separate files.

 One portfolio consisting of seven or more (7+) pieces–contained in five (5) separate files–including: